 The drip line is where these tubes and hoses are laid.

-Most of micro irrigation is accomplished through this drip tubing along these drip lines, ¼-inch or ½-inch hose fitted with tiny plastic nubs, called emitters, that allow water to drip out at a regulated pace without clogging.
+Most of the micro irrigation is accomplished through this drip tubing along these drip lines, 1/4-inch or 1/2-inch hose fitted with tiny plastic nubs, called emitters, that allow water to drip out at a regulated pace without clogging.
 The tubing snakes around and among plants and trees to get water into the soil at the roots.
-You can buy that tubing either prepunched, with emitters factory-installed under the surface every 18 inches, or unperforated, which requires you to punch the holes and attach the emitters to the outside of the tubing yourself.
+You can buy that tubing either pre-punched, with emitters factory-installed under the surface every 18 inches, or unperforated, which requires you to punch the holes and attach the emitters to the outside of the tubing yourself.

 If your irrigation is inadequate, you will encourage the roots of young plants to grow up near the surface, which will make them more dependent on frequent watering to satisfy them and give them poorer holding power in the soil, which may result in uprooted trees and shrubs in a storm.